shadowpixelreal1/sir-prize-linux/README.md

 ```

 ### The Rainbow Prompt
-The terminal prompt is a beautiful ` user@host:~/path âº` in purple/cyan/gold.
+The terminal prompt is a beautiful ` user@host:~/path ?` in purple/cyan/gold.

 ---